FajarKKP/Bottle_cap_color_classifier/README.md

 - Type hints and Google-style docstrings
 - CLI entrypoint: `python -m bsort.cli`
 - CI pipeline including formatting, linting, tests, and Docker build
-- Lightweight runtime image for inference
+- Lightweight runtime image for inference (can be done on a test dataset or live inference using a camera)

 ## Project Structure